What does Supervisory Control and Data Acquisition mean? Why is it important?

-To provide supervisory control for torque hand tools, Sturtevant Richmont created our wireless error proofing systems.
-We mounted radios to the tools.
+To provide supervisory control for torque hand tools, Sturtevant Richmont created our wireless error-proofing systems.
+We mounted radios on torque hand tools.
 Those radios communicate with SR torque controllers.
 The torque controllers communicate with your MES or your PLC.
 This is all part of the Factory 4.0 or Industry 4.0 movement.

 The tools are paired with specific parameters.
 MES or the PLC tells the torque controller which parameter is active and which tool to use.
 It also tells the operator how many fasteners are in any given batch.

 If the operator selects the wrong tool the system does not advance to work mode.
 Tools that are not paired with the active parameter are in suspend mode so the controller does not recognize any work that would be attempted.
 All work is date and time-stamped.